-The Student-Centered Learning Research Collaborative is delighted to introduce our second cohort of Students at the Center Distinguished Fellows.
+The Student-Centered Learning Research Collaborative is delighted to welcome our second cohort of Students at the Center Distinguished Fellows.
 These five outstanding education leaders have demonstrated longstanding commitments to using student-centered approaches in their practice, are committed to the struggle for educational equity and believe in the power of research-driven classrooms and schools to improve student outcomes.

 About the Students at the Center Distinguished Fellowship

 The Students at the Center Distinguished Fellows are a diverse group of education leaders from around New England, each selected for their vision, contributions and impact in the student-centered learning movement in the region.
 The Fellows’ overarching goals are: